Do you ever wish you were braver?

 Maybe you find it difficult to set appropriate boundaries in your relationships and consequently end up tolerating behaviours you find unacceptable.

-This is a common theme amongst the women I coach, both marriage-related and in their careers.
-And it’s certainly something I’ve struggled with in my own life, and still do at times.
+This is a common theme amongst the women I coach and it’s certainly something I’ve struggled with in my own life, and still do at times.

 - Sometimes it’s women struggling in their marriages and it manifests as a lack of connection and honest communication with their husbands.
 Or a fear of what might happen if they try to set some boundaries in their relationships.